MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Help and feedback dialog box, which includes reset settings and export logs

-The next set of features are "best effort":
+The next set of features is "best effort":

 - Labels that apply Do Not Forward